jpdery/moobile-core-doc/Source/Classes/View/View.md

 ### disableTouch() {#disableTouch}

-Disable touch interaction of the entire view and it's hierarchy.
+Disable touch interaction of the entire view and its hierarchy.

 #### Returns: